wavezcs/SonicPadObico/README.md

 If you do have problems, you can fully reset your pad by running: `/usr/share/script/recovery.sh all`

-This is just a guide.
+This guide was setup for Sonic Pad firmware `V1.0.6.35.154  02 Dec.
+2022`

 At some point I'll look to automate this into a script.
 This is all hard coded for now.
 The following are the high level steps:

 1. SSH and get root